 This prediction is made with a low “Lambda value” indicating a model similar to “Linear Regression”

-Lasso: Our main purpose to use ridge regression is for variable selection which was missing in Ridge regression, In lasso constraint has corners at each of the axes, and so the ellipse will often intersect the constraint region at an axis.
+Lasso: Main purpose to use ridge regression is for variable selection which was missing in Ridge regression.
+In lasso, constraint has corners at each of the axes, and so the ellipse will often intersect the constraint region at an axis.
 When this occurs, one of the coefficients will equal zero.